-Abhishek Rhisheekesan received “Outstanding Masters Thesis” for, “Quantitative Evaluation of Control-flow based Soft Error Protection Mechanisms” in CSE in SCIDSE, ASU in 2013.
+Abhishek Rhisheekesan received “Outstanding Masters Thesis” award for “Quantitative Evaluation of Control-flow based Soft Error Protection Mechanisms” in CSE in SCIDSE, ASU in 2013.

-Aviral received outstanding Junior researcher in the School of Computing Informatics and Decision Systems Engineering, ASU in 2011
+Aviral received outstanding Junior researcher award from the School of Computing Informatics and Decision Systems Engineering, ASU in 2011.

-Seung-Chul Jung received the “Outstanding Masters thesis” for his thesis, “Dynamic Code Mapping for Limited Local Memory Architectures” in CSE in SCIDSE, ASU in 2011.
+Seung-Chul Jung received the “Outstanding Masters thesis” award for his thesis, “Dynamic Code Mapping for Limited Local Memory Architectures”, in CSE in SCIDSE, ASU in 2011.

 Reiley’s paper, “Cache Vulnerability Equations for protecting data in embedded processor caches from soft errors”, was the second-highest ranked paper at LCTES 2010.